Liam-XD/cross-skill-focus-area-two/README.md

 ## Test Reports

 After a test run, Cucumber generates test reports in the `reports/` directory.
-You can view a detailed HTML report by opening [`reports/cucumber-report.html`](reports/cucumber-report.html) in a browser.
+You can view a detailed HTML report by opening the report in a browser.

-A JSON report is also available at [`reports/cucumber-report.json`](reports/cucumber-report.json).
+A JSON report is also available under the `reports/` directory.

 ## Project Structure

-I've aimed to have this laid out as logically as possible.
-The config directory holds files for any manual configuration setup.
-Eg, environmenbt variables.
+I've aimed to have this laid out as logically as possible.<br> The config directory holds files for any manual configuration setup.
+Eg, environment variables.<br>

 The Playwright file contains a user.json file.
-This contains any session details, suchas cookies, which are saved to it while running a setup script.
+This contains any session details, suchas cookies, which are saved to it while running a setup script.<br>

-The reports file is where any execution reports will be stored after running a test or tests.
+The reports file is where any execution reports will be stored after running a test or tests.<br>

-The src file is the key location of the automation framework.
+The src file is the key location of the automation framework:
-- The page-objects  folder holds the Page Object Models which represent different pages of the application.
+- The [`page-objects folder`](src/page-objects)holds the Page Object Models which represent different pages of the application.

-- The setup folder contains scripts for setting up the test environment, such as the browser instance and the pre-test login process so we have an authenticated state that doesn't require us to login for every individual test.
+- The [`setup folder`](src/setup)contains scripts for setting up the test environment, such as the browser instance and the pre-test login process so we have an authenticated state that doesn't require us to login for every individual test.

-- Tests is where the test definitions are stored.
+- The [`tests folder`](src/tests) is where the test definitions are stored.
    - The feature files are in BDD format and gherking language to describe the behaviours under test.
    - The Steps files are where the code that implements the steps describes in the feature files live.
 These are linked so you can cmd+click on a feature and it will direct you to the test step that executes it.